-HISTORICAL Grant recipients are required to sign a Historic Grant Program Agreement, Trust Deed, and Trust Deed Note, on the affected INCENTIVE GRANT property.
+Grant recipients are required to sign a Historic Grant Program Agreement, Trust Deed, and Trust Deed Note, on the INCENTIVE GRANT affected property.
 If the property is sold within five years, grant funds are repaid at a pro-rated amount, plus interest.

+HISTORICAL INCENTIVE GRANT

-HISTORICAL INCENTIVE Lack of funding for the historic sites and structures (from first street to ninth street and properties outside of Old Town) GRANT may result in the loss of the historic fabric of our city.
+Lack of funding for the historic sites and structures (from first street to ninth street and properties outside of Old Town) may result in the loss of the historic fabric of our city.